VitorVilela7/SMW-SA1-Pack/readme.txt

 exceptions, but 99.99% of patches and tools will not work with SA-1, in their current state.

-Lunar Magic is not officially SA-1 compatible, but
-I created a tool called Lunar Fix that fixes all
-Lunar Magic's ASM hacks.
-Note that in the future, Lunar Magic MIGHT support SA-1, probably in 2013.
+Since Lunar Magic 2.20, you can apply the SA-1 Pack and Lunar Magic will detect and apply the required changes to make your ROM editable.

 I am converting various patches and tools to make them compatible with SA-1.
-If you're interested, check out at the end of this readme.
+If you're interested, check out at the end of this read me.

 Blocks and Sprites will not work either, even if you use a SA-1 compatible Sprite Tool/Block Tool.
 Unless a future Sprite/Block Tool will be able to convert a regular custom sprite/block into a SA-1 friendly sprite/block.

-Converting those is easier than converting patches or tools, though.
+Converting those are easier than converting patches or tools, though.

+ZSNES EMULATES THE SA-1 AT 5.37 MHZ!
+If you get slowdown on ZSNES, there's no way to fix but porting into a new emulator.
+Snes9X, bsnes and ZMZ are recommended for SA-1.

 ;===================================================;
 ; Usage                                             ;
 ;===================================================;

-Working with SA-1 may be tedious at first, but working with this chip is simple and fun.
+Working with SA-1 may be tedious at first, but at time working with this chip will get simple and fun.

 In order to get started, grab a new clean ROM.
 Japanese or European versions will not work.

-Now, open the ROM in Lunar Magic and expand it to 2MB, without doing anything else.
+Now, open the ROM in Lunar Magic and expand it to 1, 2, 3 or 4MB, without doing anything else.

 Now, using Asar, apply sa1.asm to your ROM.

 Then test it with an emulator of your choice.
 I'd recommend Snes9X, BSNES or ZSNES.
-If it works normally and Snes9X/ZSNES respectively display ROM+RAM+SRAM+SA-1 or Type:SA1 upon loading the game, then you've successfuly activated SA-1 on your ROM!
+If it works normally and Snes9X/ZSNES respectively display ROM+RAM+SRAM+SA-1 or Type:SA1 upon loading the game, then you've successfully activated SA-1 on your ROM!

 Now apply all other patches/tools that should run